Moving from Houston to San Antonio

 You might miss the beaches near Galveston Bay, but San Antonio has beautiful geography.
-The river meanders through the relatively flat city.
+The San Antonio River meanders through the relatively flat city.
 The beaches at Corpus Christi are two hours away, and several nearby lakes offer recreational sports and relaxing views.

 Another notable geographic feature of San Antonio is the Natural Bridge Caverns.
 This is the largest cave system in Texas.
 The name comes from a natural limestone bridge near the cave entrance.
 Visitors can tour the caves, dig for gems, zipline, and hike.

 Texas is home to several amusement parks, and two are in San Antonio: SeaWorld and Six Flag Fiesta Texas.
 They both have exhilarating rides like roller coasters and water slides.
 In the heat of summer, these are great places to have some fun and cool down, too.

 One of the benefits of living in San Antonio is the Mexican culture.
 There are many outstanding Mexican restaurants, because of the proximity to Mexico.
 The city is also home to the El Mercado shopping center, which is the largest Mexican market in the United States.
 El Mercado has over 100 shops and restaurants, as well as several festivals throughout the year.